haskell-ro/haskell-workshop/README.md

 "Haskell from N00b to Real World Programmer" Workshop @ ROSEdu Summer Workshops

 More details and slides to come soon.
+That is, in 12 hours from now.

 See schedule, prerequisites and registration details on [ROSEdu's Summer Workshops wiki][wiki].